 As of August, 2025, there are 51 individual projects on maintenance in Concord Township.
 Two of these are Commercial, 11 are in condos, and 38 are in platted subdivisions.
-The image to the right shows a small area of Scioto Reserve and the features maintained by the SWCD.
+The image on the following page shows a small area of Scioto Reserve and the features maintained by the SWCD.
 These include culverts, storm tiles, open channels, and basins.